 Neutering should be a priority for every pet owner in the days after they first bring their pet home.
 Also known as spaying (when referring to females) and castration (when referring to males), neutering is the removal of the reproductive capabilities of your pet by removing the reproductive organs.
 In females, this is the uterus and ovaries, whilst in males, it is the testicles.

 There are several reasons why neutering is important.
 Firstly, there are proven health benefits of neutering including the elimination of cancers of the reproductive system, breasts (in female) and pyometra, a potentially deadly uterine infection.
 Neutering is also shown to have a positive effect on the behavior of animals with aggression, roaming and spraying all considerably reduced in pets who have been neutered.
-Finally, you can prevent unwanted pregnancy and contribute to the huge population of animals who are waiting for loving homes.
+Finally, you can prevent unwanted pregnancy helping to keep pet populations in shelters lower.

 OTHER GENERAL AND ELECTIVE SURGERIES